Disclaimer

 Can I still get a second charge with an unregulated lender?

 Yes, an unregulated lender is able to lend second charges.
 Some lenders may also provide third charges.
 Due to the nature of a second charge, they can often be subject to higher interest rate rates, as the lender takes on more risk.
-MFS, as an unregulated lender, can take on a range of complicated cases.
+Market Financial Solutions, as an unregulated lender, can take on a range of complicated cases.
 This includes refinancing, complex bridging loans, and developer exit projects.

 Verdict